ipeters64/4Geeks-StarWars-Blog-Reading-List/README.md

 Built a starwars databank using swapitech React Flux framework.
 Html, Bootstrap and Javascript were involved as well.
+Characters and Planets can be saved under a users' "favorites" category.

+Brief descriptions of the characters and planets are given as well.
+They are displayed as "card" elements that Bootstrap uses and expands to a full description when either a character or planet is clicked on.

 Live Demo: